Matt Brennan (academic)

-Matt Brennan (born 1979) is an author, musician, and academic.
-His published work focuses on popular music and society.
-He is currently Reader (Associate Professor) in Popular Music at the University of Glasgow.
+Matt Brennan (born 1979) is an author, musician, and academic whose work focuses on popular music and society.
+He is Professor of Popular Music at the University of Glasgow.

 Career and publications

 Brennan's research has garnered significant press coverage, particularly his work on the cost of recorded music and the value of the live music sector.

 His first monograph, When Genres Collide, was named as one of music website Pitchfork's "Favourite Music Books of 2017" and earned an Honorable Mention in the Association of American Publishers’ PROSE Awards for best "Music and Performing Arts" book.
 His second monograph, Kick It: A Social History of the Drum Kit, was named as one of the 'Best Music Books of 2020' by the Financial Times.

 Brennan has authored, co-authored, and co-edited several books listed below: